-Final Exam (receptive/written part):
+Final Exam:

-The cumulative final exam will be composed of comprehensive/receptive skill and written component, and expressive skill based on lecture/material content.
-No exceptions will be made for planned holidays, etc.
+The cumulative final exam will be composed of comprehensive/receptive skill, written component, and expressive skill based on lecture/course material content.
+No exceptions will be made for planned holidays, etc

 Class participation:

 Attendance, conduct, active participation in class and the use of ASL in class will be assessed.
 Students are encouraged to take notes on their homework and come to class prepared.
 See more notes in "Attendance, Absences, and Missed Grade Components" below.